sedostheatre/sedos.co.uk/input/events/blank-pre-audition-workshop.md

 ---
-title: "[BLANK] pre-audition workshop"
+title: "[BLANK] Auditions"
 times:
+  - time: 2024-07-02 19:00
-  - time: 2024-06-25 19:00
+  - time: 2024-07-03 19:00
 image: /assets/nathalia-arantes-2wo9z1paoaq-unsplash.jpg
-imageAlt: "[BLANK] pre-audition workshop"
+imageAlt: "[BLANK] auditions"
+venue: Theatre Deli
-metaTitle: "[BLANK] pre-audition workshop"
+metaTitle: "[BLANK] auditiond"
-metaDescription: Find out how to attend the [BLANK] pre-audition workshop on 25 June and more about Sedos’ production in September 2024
+metaDescription: Find out how to attend the [BLANK] auditions on Tuesday 2 and Wednesday 3 July and more about Sedos’ production in September 2024
 ---
-Registration is now open for the *\[BLANK]* pre-audition workshop, for our production from 24-28 September at the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell).
+Audition slots are now open for our production of *[\[BLANK]](https://www.sedos.co.uk/shows/2024-blank)*from 24-28 September at the Bridewell Theatre [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell).

 **KEY INFO**

-**When:** Tuesday 25 June, 7pm\
-**Venue:** Vibast Community Centre, 167 Old Street, London EC1V 9NH (the venue is level access and has accessible toilets.)
+**Audition:** Tuesday 2 and Wednesday 3 July
+**Recalls (invite only):** Saturday 13 July\
+**Venue:** Theatre Deli, 107 Leadenhall Street, EC3A 4AF

 **ABOUT THE SHOW**